As this cruise begins, rumors are swirling about dramatic changes at the luxury

 nothing else we were at all interested in.
 It really is too bad they don't

 expand the merchandise because the shops are beautiful and quite spacious.
+Tonight's dress code is Informal.
+As always, items we ordered from the menu each night will

 was very good to outstanding, with the exception of the Apple Crumble Pie that